ishine/das/_sources/intro.md

 # Welcome to _DeepSS_
 _DeepSS_ --- short for _DeepSongSegmenter_ --- is a tool for annotating song in audio recordings.
 At the core of _DeepSS_ is a deep neural network, implemented in Tensorflow.
-The network takes single- and multi-channel audio as an input and returns the probability of finding a particular song type for each audio sample. _DeepSS_ can be used with a graphical user interface for loading audio data, annotating song manually, training a network, and generating annotations on new samples and recordings. _DeepSS_ can also be used programmatically from the command line, in python notebooks, or in your own python code via the _dss_ module.
+The network takes single- and multi-channel audio as an input and returns the probability of finding a particular song type for each audio sample. _DeepSS_ can be used with a graphical user interface for loading audio data, annotating song manually, training a network, and generating annotations on audio.
+Alternatively, _DeepSS_ can be used programmatically from the command line, in python notebooks, or in your own python code via the _dss_ module.

-If you use _DeepSS_, please cite: REF_GOES_HERE
+If you use _DeepSS_, please cite:
+Elsa Steinfath, Adrian Palacios, Julian Rottschäfer, Deniz Yuezak, Jan Clemens.
+_Fast and accurate annotation of acoustic signals_.
+(in prep)

 ````{panels}
 ```{link-button} install
-:text: Install
+:text: Install _DeepSS_
 :type: ref
 :classes: stretched-link
 ```